Skip to main content

 Rides and transportation

 Who may qualify: Rules differ by program.
-MyRide TN is generally for older adults who live independently, do not drive, and can walk on their own or with a cane or walker.
+Some programs serve older adults who can walk on their own or with a cane or walker.
+Others may focus on medical trips or rural transit.

-Where to apply: Ask your AAAD about the state transportation page and whether MyRide TN is open near you.
+Where to apply: Ask your AAAD whether MyRide TN or another ride option is open near you.

 Reality check: Ride programs may require advance notice.
 They may give medical rides first.
 Some programs charge small fees or ask for donations.